10up/wpacceptance/docs/wpassure-file.md

 * `snapshot_id` - "Primary" snapshot to test again.
 If the `run` command is executed without the `--local` flag, this snapshot ID will be used.
 * `exclude` - WP Assure copys all the files in your repository into the snapshot for testing.
 There may be directories you want to include to speed things up e.g. `node_modules` and `vendor`.
 * `test_clean_db` - If set to `true`, a "clean" DB will be used for each test in the suite. "clean" means the untampered DB from the snapshot.
+* `bootstrap` - Path to bootstrap file.
+This file will be executed before test execution begins.